freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 Our goal is to develop a fun and clear interactive learning experience.

 Designing interactive coding challenges is difficult.
 It would be much easier to write a lengthy explanation or to create a video tutorial, and there's a place for those on Medium and YouTube.
-However, for our core curriculum, we're sticking with what works best for most people - a fully interactive, video game-like experience.
+However, for our core curriculum, we're sticking with what works best for most people—a fully interactive, video game-like experience.

 We want campers to achieve a flow state.
 We want them to build momentum and blast through our curriculum with as few snags as possible.
 We want them to go into the projects with confidence and a wide exposure to programming concepts.